Digestive and Gastrointestinal Conditions

 Symptoms of Congenital Diaphragmatic Hernia

-Babies with congenital diaphragmatic hernia may have severe trouble breathing.
+Babies with congenital diaphragmatic hernia (CDH) may have severe trouble breathing.
 This can develop soon after they are born.

 Babies may have trouble breathing because:

 - Their lungs may be smaller than normal.

 - Their hearts may not be able to pump blood easily to the lungs because the walls of the blood vessels are too thick.

 - The organs that slip through the hole between the belly and chest are pushing on their lungs.

 Babies with CDH may also have these symptoms:

 - Skin that is bluish in color due to too little oxygen

 In some cases, doctors can see and diagnose CDH before birth, when a pregnant woman gets a routine ultrasound.
 If this happens in your case, your doctors can work with you before your baby is born to plan treatment your baby will need in the future.
 We see families who are having babies with CDH in our Prenatal Diagnosis and Treatment Program.